jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Catapult Spider/Module Wow/module_wow.md

 0x00004150  bb3b f6b3 5e30 6e5f 6c35 edf3 f406 aff0  .;..^0n_l5......
 0x00004160  268e 24b3                                &.$.
 ```
+Looks like encrypted data, could be (shell)code from naming scheme.
+Funny seems the occurrence of **CS{c** inside the supposedly encrypted blob.
+These might be null bytes encrypted with a simple XOR cipher and the flag string as the key beginning with **CS{c**.

 ### Disassembly of Function execute() @ 0x11fa
 Use radare2 to disassemble function *execute* of module.wow (output is additionally commented with ;;)